-The Directors approved and declared the payment of a first and final single tier dividend in respect of the financial year ended 31 December 2023 of 1 sen per ordinary share, amounting to approximately RM44,675,095.
-The payment will be made on 20 May 2024.
+The Directors recommend the payment of a first and final single tier dividend in respect of the financial year ended 31 December 2024 of 1.0 sen per ordinary share, amounting to approximately RM44,675,095.
+The payment will be made on 20 May 2025.

-45 SIGNIFICANT EVENTS DURING THE FINANCIAL YEAR
+45 SIGNIFICANT EVENTS SUBSEQUENT TO THE FINANCIAL YEAR